Covid19 definitely changed a lot of people's lives... but for me,

 It was a cardiac arrest that changed my life in November of 2019.

-If you'd like to learn more about me, my work,
+If you'd like to learn more about me, the award winning work I've done,

 I'm currently writing for Edelman,